marcturu/ecom-agents/README.md

   1. Product search based on user constraints.
   2. Order creation and processing.
   3. Shipment from the nearest logistics center.
-  4. Invoices, recomnedations and reviews.
+  4. Invoices, recomendations and reviews.

 ---